Do you run promotions in your salon?

 Designing An Attractive Salon Service Package

-Instead of giving discount, give more value.
-What I mean with that is that you should keep your list prices on your core service but add on related secondary services (or products) that together forms a package.
+Instead of giving discounts, give more value.
+What I mean by that is that you should keep your list prices on your core service but add on related secondary services (or products) that together form a package.

 Don’t give a way discount, give more value..
 People value experiential rewards higher than monetary rewards.
 And it doesn’t undermine your regular price list.